 Do you need an appointment when the Surgery is closed, in the evening or over the weekend?

-If you need to see a GP or Nurse in the evening, over the weekend or bank holidays, please ring 01942 482848.
-You will be given an extended hours appointment to attend designated centres/hubs across the Wigan Borough, during the hours of 6:30 pm to 9:00 pm weekdays and 10:00 am to 4:00 pm weekends and bank holidays.
+If you need to see a GP, Advanced Nurse Practitioner (ANP), Nurse or Health Care Assistant (HCA) in the evening, over the weekend or bank holidays, please ring 01942 482848.
+You will be given an extended hours appointment to attend designated centres/hubs across the Wigan Borough, during the hours of 6:30 pm until 10:00 pm weekdays and 8:00 am to 8:00 pm weekends and bank holidays.
 This service is available to all registered Wigan Borough patients.
 Please note these appointments are not at this surgery.
-To book an appointment, please ring between 9:30 am - 7:15 pm weekdays and 9:30 am - 3.15 pm weekends and bank holidays.
 This service is separate from NHS 111.
-For further information please click the link GP Access Alliance
+For further information please click the link Wigan GP Alliance

 111 is the NHS non-emergency number.
 It’s fast, easy and free.
 Call 111 and speak to a highly trained adviser, supported by healthcare professionals.
 They will ask you a series of questions to assess your symptoms and immediately direct you to the best medical care for you.